Pran of Albania

 Pran of Albania is a children's historical novel by Elizabeth Miller.
-Set in the early nineteenth century among the mountain tribes of northern Albania, it tells the story of a fourteen-year-old girl, Pran, who, by tribal tradition, is old enough to be betrothed.
-To avoid an arranged marriage, she follows local custom in taking a vow to be a "sworn virgin" and to live as a man.
+Set in the early nineteenth century among the mountain tribes of northern Albania, it tells the story of a young girl Pran in a time of impending war.
 The novel, illustrated by Maud and Miska Petersham, was first published in 1929 and was a Newbery Honor recipient in 1930.

+Sworn virgin

+After all her adventures, Pran who, as a fourteen-year-old girl and by tribal tradition, is old enough to be betrothed, is pledged by her father to a boy in another tribe.
+To avoid the arranged marriage, she follows local custom in taking a vow to be a "sworn virgin" and to live as a man.